beginnerprivacy/beginnerprivacy.com/.github/CONTRIBUTING.md

 ## Contributing to Beginner Privacy
 Thank you for your interest in contributing to Beginner Privacy!
-We welcome contributions from everyone, whether you're a seasoned developer or just starting out.
-Your contributions help us improve the project and make it more useful for the community.
+We welcome contributions from everyone.
+Your contributions help us improve the website and make it more useful for the community.

-## How to Contribute
+## How To Help
 ### 1. Feature Requests
-If you have an idea for a new feature or improvement, we’d love to hear it!
-Please [open an issue in our GitHub repository](https://github.com/beginnerprivacy/beginnerprivacy.github.io/issues) with a clear description of the feature, its benefits, and any relevant context.
+Share ideas for new features or improvements by [opening a GitHub Issue](https://github.com/beginnerprivacy/beginnerprivacy.github.io/issues).

 ### 2. Bug Reports
-If you find a bug or security vulnerability in Beginner Privacy, please report it!
-Report it [here](https://github.com/beginnerprivacy/beginnerprivacy.github.io/security) and provide as much detail as possible, including.
+Found a bug or security issue?
+Report it directly in our [Security Center](https://github.com/beginnerprivacy/beginnerprivacy.github.io/security)!

-### 3. Pull Requests
+### 3. Improve Code
-We welcome pull requests!
-If you’d like to contribute code, please follow these steps:
-- **Fork the Repository:** Create a personal copy of the repository by forking it.
-- **Create a Branch:** Create a new branch for your feature or bug fix.
-Use a descriptive name for the branch (e.g., feature/new-feature or bugfix/fix-issue).
-- **Make Your Changes:** Implement your changes in your branch.
-- **Test It:** Make sure you test your changes thoroughly
-- **Commit Your Changes:** Write clear and concise commit messages that explain your changes.
-- **Push to Your Fork:** Push your changes to your forked repository.
-- **Open a Pull Request:** Go to the original repository and open a pull request.
-Provide a description of your changes and reference any related issues.
+Submit code changes using our [Code Contribution Guide](https://beginnerprivacy.com/about/contribute/code).

+### 4. Writing Content
+Write articles or tutorials with our [Content Style Guide](https://beginnerprivacy.com/about/contribute/write-content).

-### 4. Translations
+### 5. Translations
-If you would like to help translate Beginner Privacy into another language, please reach out to us!
-We appreciate contributions that help make our project accessible to a wider audience.
+Help translate Beginner Privacy into another language, with our [Translation Guide](https://beginnerprivacy.com/about/contribute/translate).
-Code of Conduct

-By participating in this project, you agree to abide by our Code of Conduct.
-We are committed to creating a welcoming and inclusive environment for all contributors.

-### 5. Donations
+### 6. Donations
-If you would like to support Beginner Privacy financially, donations are a great way to contribute!
-Your donations help us cover costs related to domain name, future infrastructure, and other project-related expenses.
-Learn more about how to donate at [https://beginnerprivacy.com/about/donate/](https://beginnerprivacy.com/about/donate/).
+Help fund domain and infrastructure costs; see how on our [Donation Page](https://beginnerprivacy.com/about/donate/).

+### 7. Spreading The Word
+Share our resources on social media or with friends and family.

 ## Getting Started
 If you're new to contributing, here are some resources that may help you get started: